KCooke2222/pfas-source-tracking-research/README.md

 ## Demo Data

-Sample CSV files live under `backend/prediction/data/test`.
+Sample CSV files are organized by analysis mode:

+- `backend/prediction/data/1633_pfas/test/` – Demo files for 1633 PFAS analysis
+- `backend/prediction/data/diagnostic_chemicals/test/` – Demo files for diagnostic chemicals analysis

-Use the **"Use demo data"** option in the frontend to try the tool without uploading your own file.
+Use the **"Use Demo Data"** option in the frontend to try the tool without uploading your own file.

 ## Frontend Features

 The React frontend includes:

 - **Landing Page** – Home page with tool overview, usage instructions, and PFAS source types
-- **Header Navigation** – Clean navigation between Home and Analysis Tool
+- **Header Navigation** – Navigation between Home, 1633 PFAS Analysis, and Diagnostic Chemicals Analysis
+- **Dual Analysis Modes** – Two separate analysis workflows using the same interface
-- **Upload Interface** – Upload CSV files for NMDS analysis
+- **Upload Interface** – Upload CSV files for NMDS analysis in either mode
-- **Demo Data Mode** – Choose from pre-loaded sample datasets
+- **Demo Data Mode** – Choose from pre-loaded sample datasets for each analysis type
 - **Data Preview** – View uploaded CSV data before processing
 - **NMDS Visualization** – Interactive plot showing sample positions and confidence ellipses
-- **Template Download** – Get properly formatted CSV template
+- **Template Download** – Get properly formatted CSV template for each analysis mode
 - **Results Export** – Download NMDS coordinates as CSV
-- **SERDP Acknowledgment** – Funding support information

 ## Data Requirements

-The tool expects CSV files with PFAS concentration data.
-Use the template download feature to get the proper format, or reference the sample files in `backend/prediction/data/test/`.
+The tool expects CSV files with chemical concentration data.
+Use the template download feature to get the proper format for each analysis mode:

+- **1633 PFAS mode:** Concentrations for 1633 PFAS compounds
+- **Diagnostic chemicals mode:** Concentrations for diagnostic target and suspect chemicals

+Reference the sample files in the respective test directories for each mode.

 ## Architecture Overview